jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Socrates asked why wouldn't human society also be subject to universal laws if water, ships, and engineering are?

 Socrates, and his best student Plato (428–423 BC), thus turned philosophy towards the human condition with practical questions about how we should live, what constitutes justice, and how societies should be organized.
-Socrates taught his students to ask these questions, in what we now call the Socratic method, in order to use philosophy to build a better man and society the same way engineers use mathematicians to build better buildings.
+Socrates taught his students to ask these questions, in what we now call the Socratic method, in order to use philosophy to build a better person and society the same way engineers use mathematicians to build better buildings.

 Plato wrote these lessons down, adding his own thoughts along the way, in books called Socratic dialogues.
 By forever studying these works, every subsequent development in Western philosophy, politics, and ethics is rooted in this Socratic revolution.